a14s/traffic-signs-detection-synthetic-data/README.md

  # Traffic Signs Detection Using Synthetic Data
+ ## This repo compares the results of an YOLOv5 trained on real data vs synthetic data with different synthetic data percentages.
+It also covers the techniques used for the generation of the synthetic data used.
 |Model          |True Positives | False Positives | False Negatives |
 |:-------------:|:-------------:|:---------------:|:---------------:|
 |Real Data Only (300 Photos)| 67 | 62 | 14 |